-The World Water Cities Forum (WWCF) 2022 participants entering Korea are required to have a valid passport and a Korea Visa issued by the Embassy of the Republic of Korea or consular offices in their respective countries.
+The World Water Cities Forum 2022 participants entering Korea must possess a valid passport and a Korea visa issued by the Embassy of the Republic of Korea or a consular office in their respective countries.

 For the Visas being processed at Embassies or Consulates, you can check the application status within 5 working days from submission.
 For the duration of the visa issuance process, please refer to the notice board of the Diplomatic Office to which you made your submission.
 Each Diplomatic Office may require a different amount of processing time depending on the workload.